morepath/morepath/doc/app_reuse.rst

 When you instantiate the app class, you get a WSGI application.
 The app class itself serves as a registry for application construction information.
-This configuration is specified by using decorators.
+You specify this configuration with decorators.
 Apps consist of paths and views for models:

 .. code-block:: python